alxn0/zet/10/README.md

 - **Calinski-Harabasz index**: Based on the average between- (separation) and within-cluster (compactness) sum of squares.
-- **Silhouette index**: Use pairwise distances within- (compactness) and between clusters (separation).
-Calculated for each object, can be used to assess the extent they belong to their own cluster.
+- **Silhouette index**: Calculate for each object the ratio between the mean distance o all other object of its cluster, and the minimum distance with the closest cluster.
+Can be used to assess how object belong to their own cluster.
 - **Davies-Bouldin index**: Use the average similarities between clusters, were similarities are the ration of within- and between cluster distances.